Raymond Riotte

-Raymond Riotte (born 16 February 1940 at Sarry, France) is a former French professional road bicycle racer.
-Riotte was professional from 1966 to 1975 where he won 22 races.
-Riotte participated in 8 editions of the Tour de France where he won a stage in the 1967 Tour de France as well as wearing the yellow jersey as leader of the general classification for one day.
-Other victories include two wins in the Tour de Seignelay, one win in Paris–Camembert and stage wins in Paris–Nice, the Grand Prix du Midi Libre and the Semana Catalane.
+Raymond Riotte (16 February 1940 – 14 April 2026) was a French professional road bicycle racer.
+He was professional from 1966 to 1975 and won 22 races.
+He participated in eight editions of the Tour de France, winning a stage in the 1967 Tour de France as well as wearing the yellow jersey as leader of the general classification for one day.
+Other victories include two wins in the Tour de Seignelay, one win in Paris–Camembert, and stage wins in Paris–Nice, the Grand Prix du Midi Libre, and the Semana Catalane.
 Riotte was a teammate of Jacques Anquetil, Bernard Thévenet, Raymond Poulidor, Lucien Aimar and of Lucien Van Impe.

+Riotte died on 14 April 2026, at the age of 86.